 There are actually four financial statements a company must prepare: the income statement, the balance sheet, the statement of retained earnings, and the statement of cash flows.
 Companies prepare four financial statements because they can't fit all the relevant financial information on a single statement, so investors who read only the income statement are missing three-fourths of the picture.
 With a little practice, you can understand how the primary financial statements are linked.
 For example, the way a company accounts for inventory on the balance sheet affects the cost of goods sold (and therefore net income) on the income statement.
 It's all tied together.

 Let's start with the income statement, which measures a firm's operating performance over a specific period.
 Go to Freeedgar.com to find the most recent full set of financial statements.
-Type in the company's name or ticker symbol -- I'm using Cisco (Nasdaq: CSCO) as an example -- delete the annoying pop-up, and click the View Filings hotlink.
+Type in the company's name or ticker symbol -- I'm using Cisco (Nasdaq: CSCO) as an example -- click the View Filings hotlink.
 With this complete, you should be looking at a long list of confusing form types, the government's way of saying there's a rule for everything.
 Just scroll down to the most recent 10-Q. The forms are in reverse chronological order so it should be the first 10-Q you come across.
 In Cisco's case, it was filed on Dec.
 12. Click the associated link (10-Q) and look at the index in the left-hand margin, then click income statement.

 This statement reports a company's revenues, expenses, and net income for a given period, as well as earnings per share and diluted earnings per share.
 From the income statement we know how much product Cisco sold in its first fiscal quarter, the cost of those products, and operating expenses such as research and development, and sales and marketing.
 One thing to note is that for Cisco all figures are represented in millions of dollars.
 This can vary depending on the company.